aboltachka/aboltachka.github.io/readme.md

 ### About Me

 Welcome to my personal webpage!
 I'm Anton Boltachka, a Scientific Assistant in the team of [Elliott Ash](https://elliottash.com) at ETH Zurich.
-On this webpage, I share insights into my research, academic journey, and more about who I am.
+Here, I share insights into my research, academic journey, and more about who I am.

 ### Curriculum Vitae